Accelerating TNFD-aligned nature risk assessment with NatureAlpha

 The analytics revealed differing nature‑related risk profiles across the customer’s port assets, including variation in biodiversity sensitivity, water‑related pressures, and ecosystem service dependencies.

-By pinpointing the overlap between exposure, ecological sensitivity, and any gaps in existing mitigation measures, DNV could focus on targeted desk analysis - reviewing species distribution data, environmental reports, and documented mitigation measures - rather than broad, time‑consuming research.
+By pinpointing the overlap between exposure, ecological sensitivity, and gaps in existing mitigation measures, DNV could focus on targeted desk analysis - reviewing species distribution data, environmental reports, and documented mitigation measures - rather than broad, time‑intensive research.

 Integrating nature and climate risk

-In parallel, DNV conducted a physical climate risk assessment for the same port assets.
-Bringing biodiversity and climate perspectives together highlighted important interdependencies - for example:
+In parallel, DNV conducted a physical climate risk assessment for the port assets which highlighted the interdependencies between nature and climate, for example:

 - Healthy coastal and marine ecosystems can play a role in reducing flood and storm impacts